gem/oq-engine/doc/adv-manual/general.rst

 that the calculators are providing the expected outputs against a set of predefined inputs.
-Currently we have thousands of tests which are run multiple times per day in our Continuous Integration environments r(avis, GitLab, Jenkins), split into unit tests, end-to-end tests and long running tests.
+Currently we have thousands of tests which are run multiple times per day in our Continuous Integration environments (GitHub Actions, GitLab Pipelines), split into unit tests, end-to-end tests and long running tests.

 How the parallelization works in the engine
 ===========================================